10 Secrets of the Rockefeller Center Christmas Tree

 3. How Many Miles of Lights are On the Tree?

 Just to put the size of the Rockefeller Center Christmas Tree into perspective, it takes more than 50,000 lights to fully decorate it.
 The wire that the lights are strung on, plugged in end to end, would stretch five miles, about the distance from 110th Street to 14th Street along Broadway, or from 30 Rock to Battery Park.
 As another point of reference: the perimeter of Central Park is 6 miles.
+The lights that make the tree sparkle are multi-colored LEDs.

 4. What Happens to the Rockefeller Center Christmas Tree After?

-It’s always sad to see the Rockefeller Center Christmas Tree being taken down, but its purpose goes beyond the holidays.
+It’s always sad to see the Rockefeller Center Christmas Tree taken down, but its purpose goes beyond the holidays.
 The tree was first recycled in 1971, providing roughly 30 bags of mulch that was spread across nature trails around the city.
 Over the years, it has also provided resources for several projects: in 2005, for example, Habitat for Humanity used the wood to make door frames for houses for the needy, and two years later, the tree was used to build houses in New Orleans for those affected by Hurricane Katrina.

-This year’s tree will also be donated (as it has been for fifteen consecutive years) to Habitat for Humanity.
+This year’s tree will also be donated (as it has been for over fifteen consecutive years) to Habitat for Humanity.
 First, the wood needs to be milled and treated, before it is made into lumber for home building.
 The tree itself also inspired the book, The Carpenter’s Gift, written by David Rubel and illustrated by Jim LaMarche in collaboration with Habitat for Humanity.
 Fittingly so, about 15% of the 2012 tree was used to make the paper needed for the book’s production.
+One year, the largest portion of the trunk was donated to the U.S. Olympic Equestrian Team headquarters in New Jersey, where it was used as an obstacle jump for training horses.
+In some years, a table was made for the tree donors.

 5. There Wasn’t Always Just One Rockefeller Christmas Tree at a Time

 Imagine if there was not just one tree at Rockefeller Center, but many?
 That has happened before.
-In 1936, three years after the first tree lighting ceremony there were two trees of about 70 feet tall.
-It was also the first year the Rockfeller Center Outdoor Ice Skating Pond was open and a skating pageant took place.
+In 1936, three years after the first tree lighting ceremony, there were two trees about 70 feet tall.
+It was also the first year the Rockefeller Center Outdoor Ice Skating Pond was open and a skating pageant took place.
 Then, in 1942, there were three trees placed to support the troops in World War II.
 One was decorated in red, one in white, and one in blue.

 Erik Pauze, the Head Gardener at Rockefeller Center, is in charge of scouting potential trees by visiting locations (ranging from nurseries to backyards) throughout the Tri-State area and beyond.
-David Murbach, the former Manager of the Gardens Division of Rockefeller Center, served this role previously for 26 years before his death in 2009.
+David Murbach, the former Manager of the Gardens Division of Rockefeller Center, served in this role previously for 26 years before his death in 2009.
 But the tree can also be nominated by individuals – you can actually submit a tree for consideration through the Rockefeller Center website.
 In fact, that’s how the 2015 tree was discovered.
 (It was submitted by a family from Gardiner, New York, who feared that their oversized tree would fall over onto the house).

 What factors are considered when selecting the perfect tree?
 According to Pauzé and his team, the winner is chosen based on its heartiness and overall “Christmas tree shape,” as well as its ability to carry heavy ornaments.
+As a thank you, families who donate their trees are also given VIP access to the lighting ceremony.

 7. How the Rockefeller Center Christmas Tree is Transported

 Over the years, a variety of transportation methods have been used to bring the chosen Christmas tree to its usual outpost at Rockefeller Center.
 The tree itself is typically decorated with giant bows and a banner as it makes its pilgrimage — usually via truck or a barge.
-When it goes by truck, as it did this year, the team has to make sure the tree can clear the 14 foot bridge clearings.
+When it goes by truck, as it did this year, the team has to make sure the tree can clear the 14-foot bridge clearings.
 In 1998, however, a 73-foot-tall tree was actually flown in from Richfield, Ohio on the Anatov 124, the world’s largest transport plane.

 8. The First Tree Was Paid For by Workers

 In December 1931 most New Yorkers were suffering from the economic devastation caused by the Great Depression.
 On December 24 the New York Times reported a surplus of unsold Christmas trees since people weren’t able to afford them: “Christmas trees were a glut on the market yesterday….
 More than 120 carloads of trees remain unsold.”
-In contrast the Rockefeller Center project employed close to 40,000 people desperate for work.
+In contrast, the Rockefeller Center project employed close to 40,000 people desperate for work.
 So that Christmas Eve, the construction workers, grateful to have jobs, decided to pool their money and purchase one of those surplus trees.

-They took a twenty foot balsam fir and put it up in the center of the newly cleared work site.
+They took a twenty-foot balsam fir and put it up in the center of the newly cleared work site.
 The men decorated the tree with various items including tin cans, cranberries, and paper garlands made by some of their families.
 The tree was not lit, but the foreman placed a small table under it where he handed out the worker’s paychecks before they went home to their families for the holiday.

 9. One Year the Tree Was Painted in Silver

 In 1949, the Rockefeller Center Tree was painted in silver to look like it was under the snow, in addition to 7,500 lights.
-Although that’s far fewer than it is now, the lights were in a variety of hues including pink, yellow and orange, and there were 576 whirling snowflakes on the walkway leading up to the plaza.
+Although that’s far fewer than it is now, the lights were in a variety of hues including pink, yellow, and orange, and there were 576 whirling snowflakes on the walkway leading up to the plaza.
 The New York Times reported that when the tree lights were turned on, the skaters were “so stunned by the sudden magnificence of the silver tree shining above them that many of them fell down or bumped into each other while gazing at it.

 It was such a spectacle that the tree caused one of the biggest traffic jams along Fifth Avenue “in recent years”, according to The Times, causing policemen to become “distraught.”
-The police department estimated that “hundreds were forced to return to Connecticut, Westchester and Long Island without seeing the tree.”
+The police department estimated that “hundreds were forced to return to Connecticut, Westchester, and Long Island without seeing the tree.”

 10. The Rockefeller Center Christmas Tree Once Came From Canada